Charlie Green (singer): 2010–present: Second album

-In January, Green attended the Awit Awards, and won 3 awards - Best Performance by a New Male Artiste and Best Performance by a Child Artiste for his performance of Summer Wind on Britain's Got Talent.
+In January, Green attended the Awit Awards, and won 3 awards – Best Performance by a New Male Artiste and Best Performance by a Child Artiste for his performance of Summer Wind on Britain's Got Talent.
 He won the Best Jazz Recording Award for his performance of Mama Said So, by Richard Poon.
 Green, however, because of commitments in the UK, was not present at the ceremony to collect his awards.

 On 3 February 2010, it was reported that Green had signed a 2-year contract with Viva Records, and has begun recording his second album with record producer Christian de Walden.
 Green began recording the album on 3 February.
-The album will be composed of 12 to 13 tracks, 2 of which are original songs while some are American Songbook classics.
-Green will be touring various countries to promote the album.
+The album was composed of 12 to 13 tracks, 2 of which are original songs while some are American Songbook classics.
+Green toured various countries to promote the album.

 Green, whose showbiz career used to be handled by Star Magic, spoke about why he chose to sign with Viva Records.
 "I had a good time [with Star Magic].
 But something has changed over years so we decided to go with Viva.
 The contract with Star Records was only one year anyway, so it's either we stay or go to Viva."
 I toured with Sarah [Geronimo] last year, so I went to America, Canada ... so I was all around the world.
 It was quite nice, it's quite good, especially at my age.
 I'm really lucky and I'm so thankful that I was able to do those sort of things."

 Green had a series of concerts to promote the album, with the following dates: Eastwood City, Quezon City on 10 February, McKinley Hill, Taguig on 12 February.